rnoeliab/Satellite-WRF-Model/README.md

 # Satellite-WRF-Model
 This project is create to work with satellite and model data.
-The programming language is python.
+The programming language is python and the operating system is linux.

 ## MODIS
 ### How to get the MODIS data?